 Next to room makeovers, table builds are my happy place!!
 Unfortunately, I don’t share them near as much as I would like.
 It’s a post that takes a lot of time to put together and sometimes time just doesn’t allow it.
-But this one I just couldn’t put off!
-Over the last few weeks, I have built two of these.
+And sometimes a table build is so good, you have to share it again!
+Last summer I built two of these.
 One for myself and one for a friend!
-This $2000 Pottery Barn Brooks Dining Table hack has really been a hit on my Instagram account.
+This $2000 Pottery Barn Brooks Dining Table hack was a real hit on my Instagram account.
 And the best part, I built it for less than $200!
+Now, I know what you’re saying, “that was last year!
+We’re in a lumber price surge now!”
+I hear ya!
+Feeling it here, too.
+But, let’s be real–we can still build this table for a heck of a lot less than we could ever buy it in the store!
 So today, I’m sharing this easy build with you.
 I don’t use that word lightly, this is truly an easy build!
 So let’s get started…

 HOW TO BUILD THE POTTERY BARN BROOKS DINING TABLE HACK